-Real Jerk comes from Jamaica, the island that made it famous, and the name that is synonymous with jerk is Walkerswood.
+Real jerk comes from Jamaica, the island that made it famous, and the name that is synonymous with jerk is Walkerswood.

-It's also the actual name of a village in the rural parish of St. Ann, the farmers of Walkerswood provide the scotch bonnet peppers at the heart of all Walkerswood jerk seasonings and sauces.
+It's also the actual name of a village in the rural parish of St. Ann.
+The farmers of Walkerswood provide the scotch bonnet peppers at the heart of all Walkerswood jerk seasonings and sauces.

-Although the spice paste itself (made from thyme, onion, scallion, peppers and pimento) is crucial to the taste of jerk, the method of slow cooking it over a wood fire on pimento (all spice) sticks adds that one of a kind smoky flavour unique to jerk cooked in Jamaica.
+Although the spice paste itself (made from thyme, onion, scallion, peppers, and pimento) is crucial to the taste of jerk, the method of slow cooking it over a wood fire on pimento (allspice) sticks adds that one-of-a-kind smoky flavor unique to jerk cooked in Jamaica.

-Easily spotted on the road because of the swaths of smoke circling it, a stop at a jerk stall, pit or street side vendor (“pan chicken man”) is a quintessential Jamaican culinary experience.
+Easily spotted on the road because of the swaths of smoke circling it, a stop at a jerk stall, pit, or streetside vendor (“pan chicken man”) is a quintessential Jamaican culinary experience.

-When it’s time to go home, know that Walkerswood seasonings, sauces and condiments are easily available islandwide and is a great way to take the flavour of Jamaica with you.
+When it’s time to go home, know that Walkerswood seasonings, sauces, and condiments are easily available islandwide and are a great way to take the flavor of Jamaica with you.

 © 2019 Jamaica Experiences All Rights Reserved